 - Assists youth to develop a life-long ethic of environmental stewardship and civic responsibility through team-based work projects and individual placements

 - Works to instill young adult awareness and appreciation of the public lands legacy and of the nation’s natural, cultural and historic resources

 The above information is from the U.S. Forest Service YCC webpage, which can be found here.

 The YCC is a residential program, meaning once crew members arrive, the crew is expected to remain together during the entire duration of the 6-week session.
 Crews and their leaders will live and work together in a community living space 24/7, as well as cook and share meals in a community setting.
 Each crew member will be provided their own 2-person tent for the season and may sometimes have cabins available.

 After a day of work, crew members will spend evenings at either their remote field camps or our Basecamp where they will have opportunities for leadership roles, play games on the field, and reflect on their day around a campfire.
-Weekend activities will include activities like rock climbing, exploring slot canyons, hiking, backpacking, mountain biking and learning about the arts and cultures of the Southwest.
+On their “off-time” the crew will engage in activities like rock climbing, exploring slot canyons, hiking, backpacking, mountain biking, and learning about the arts and cultures of the Southwest.

 Who is Eligible?